 - WEST-B and WEST-E/NES – These are content knowledge assessments required prior to being certified to teach in a particular subject area.
 Learn more about the WEST-B or the WEST-E/NES.

-- edTPA – This is a national subject-specific performance assessment and support system used by teacher preparation programs.
-Learn more.
+- edTPA – This is a national subject-specific performance assessment used by teacher preparation programs.
+Learn more about the edTPA.

 Fingerprinting, background check, and character and fitness supplement